A-Ahmed100216/FInal_Interviews/AWS.md

 ## Amazon EC2
 * Elastic cloud compute
-* provides virtual amchines in the cloud, giving you full control over your OS
+* provides virtual machines in the cloud, giving you full control over your OS
 ### What is an Amazon Machine Image
 * Template used to build a virtual machine
 * Snapshot of a machine and it's data